How to Attract and Market to Generation Z Customers

 But there are nuances this statistic hides.
 Gen Zers have an almost limitless supply of stimuli, but an extremely limited amount of time.

 They cope with this information deluge by filtering extremely effectively.
-Being born with 24/7 access to smartphones has taught them to instantly dismiss content, messages, brands, and people they find inauthentic, uninteresting, or not apparently targeted to them.
+Being born with 24/7 access to smartphones and iPad tablets has taught them to instantly dismiss content, messages, brands, and people they find inauthentic, uninteresting, or not apparently targeted to them.
 It’s not that they can’t focus on what a business, a marketer, or a brand is telling them, they are actively ignoring things that don’t hit home for them.
+Effective storytelling has never been more important for a marketer!

 Getting past the filter

 Authenticity is the key to reaching the Gen Z audience.
 Think about it, over the last 60 or 70 years we’ve gone from a handful of trusted sources for content and marketing (TV and print media) to an explosion of influencers (the internet).
 This marketing approach has served all generations right up to millennials.
-Most of us have become accustomed to being broadcasted to and we feel comfortable with that relationship.
+Most of us have become accustomed to being broadcasted to and we feel comfortable with that relationship, even if we don’t believe what we’re being told.
 But Gen Z are not.
 They seek authentic relationships that cannot be established by someone with 5 million followers.
 They value the one-on-one conversation.
-As customers, they want most to be engaged with and not talked to.
+As customers, they want some form of actual engagement and not just being talked to.

 So, in order to be granted access and become an authentic part of their life, you have to meet them brand-to-brand: